ruricolist/serapeum/README.md

     (labels ((aux-fn-2 ...)
              (aux-fn-1 ...))
       (defun entry-point ...))

+This has the slight disadvantage that calls to the entry points, including self calls, will still be compiled as global calls.
+If you want calls to the entry points to be compiled as local calls, you can use the `block-compile` macro instead.

+Using `block-compile`, you can write:

+    (block-compile (:entry-points (entry-point))
+      (defun aux-fn-1 ...)
+      (defun aux-fn-2 ...)
+      (defun entry-point ...))

+And have it expand into something like:

+    (labels ((aux-fn-2 ...)
+         (aux-fn-1 ...)
+         (entry-point ...))
+      (defalias entry-point #'entry-point))

 ## Compile-time exhaustiveness checking

 `etypecase-of` is just like `etypecase`, except that it takes an